7 October – 16 December 2017

 With a particular focus on the delivery of comedy and absurdity through physicality and language, The humours includes moving image, photographic, installation and performance works by five artists and one artist-led collective.
 The exhibition continues MUMA's commitment to provide a safe space for challenging ideas – with humour allowing us to look more closely at the complexities of contemporary living.

-The humours: Special floor talk - Sunday 22 October
+The humours: Curatorial floor talk - Sunday 22 October

 Boiler Room Lecture: Mary Reid Kelley and Patrick Kelley - Wednesday 13 December